 There are endless activities to appreciate on the property as well.
 In addition to complimentary daily breakfast and afternoon tea services, guests can also swim in their natural swimming pond filled with lava stones and natural vegetation that keeps the water clean, visit the resort’s Sound Architecture zone to play the hotel’s unique Minang Harp that has been built along a bamboo structure, or relax in their spa whilst enjoying a Balinese Massage.
 The hotel also arranges a number of bespoke experiences to participate in ranging from daily walks to the village to spear stray garbage, be blessed in a traditional Balinese ceremony, or learn to cook in their fully organic kitchen using produce from their organic gardens.

-For Boutique Choose: Bisma Eight
+Boutique Hotel: Bisma Eight

 Bisma Eight is a small boutique hotel featuring 38 suites in the heart of Ubud.
 Each room is tastefully decorated with dark wood floors and décor that blends the old with the new from the delicate woven leather on chairs, reclaimed carved wooden doors, and black and white photos of historic Bali.